redsymbol/amitools/README.dev.md

-The executables in bin/ are thin wrappers around a dedicated module in amitools.tools; for example, most of the code for ami-describe-anscestors is in lib/amitools/tools/ami_describe_anscestors.py (and the modules it imports).
+The executables in bin/ are thin wrappers around a dedicated module in amitools.tools; for example, most of the code for ami-describe-ancestors is in lib/amitools/tools/ami_describe_ancestors.py (and the modules it imports).
 These executables import a "get_args" and a "main" callable from its corresponding amitools.tools module, and possibly some other symbols.
 If you want to look at what one of the executables is doing,